MetPX/sarracenia/docs/source/Explanation/Concepts.rst

 * filter
 * after_accept

-The poll's gather and fileter being alive and kicking even in passive mode, allows it to subscribe to the exchange it is posting to and update it's cache of files posted from the messages, so that if it ever does become active, its state is current.
+The poll's gather (and/or poll) subscribes to the exchange other vip participants are posting to and updates its cache from the messages.